AionNext/BizCod/Thoughts on Collections (MEP).md

 ## Filters (produce subsets of a collection)
-[list of any valid expression involving attributes of the collection that evaluates to boolean] Person[age>65] just those instances where age >65 Person is equivalent to Person[] and Person[*] meaning every instance of the ckass Person[n] any n arbitrary instances (can't think why we'd need this yet)
+[list of any valid expression involving attributes of the collection that evaluates to boolean]

+  Person[age>65] just those instances where age >65 Person is equivalent to Person[] and Person[*] meaning every instance of the ckass Person[n] any n arbitrary instances (can't think why we'd need this yet)

+  Person[age>65,gender='male'] allows the filters to be applied in any order (perhaps even in parallel) and is equivalent to Person[age>65][gender='male'] which requires the age filter to be applied first and then the gender filter is applied to the results.
+Not sure if it makes a huge difference